mslot/stack/Readme.md

+# Status
+This is still pretty alpha.
+I have not yet tested everything.
+I am still in the process of getting the galera cluster up with consul.
+This works with one galera node, and I am in the process of testing it with more nodes.
+After this is tested, I will move on to add root password rotation with vault.
+Hereafter I will experiment with hazelcast.

+This is a development setup, and on the short sight this is not intended for production.
+In the long run this is going to be production ready code.

 This is a test docker-compose written to facilitate the following:

 1. Get an environment up and running where we have a